PatrickHK24/BigData/README.md

 All analysis are based on a large dataset of real-world data science job postings from 2023.

-### The Questions I wanted to answer through my SQL queries were:
+### The questions I wanted to answer through my SQL queries were:

-1. What is the demand and salary difference between remote and-non remote Business/Data Analyst jobs?
-Are the requirements lower or higher?
+1. What are the demand and salary differences between remote and non-remote Business/Data Analyst jobs?
+Are the requirements higher or lower?
 2. What are the most in-demand skills for remote Business/Data Analysts?
 3. What are the highest paying skills for remote Business/Data Analysts?
 4. Which companies are remote friendly?